margaritacolberg/gentoymodels/README.md

-# GenerativeToyModels: Diffusion-Based Generative Models for Boltzmann Sampling
+# GenToyModels: Diffusion-Based Generative Models for Boltzmann Sampling

 This repository contains toy model implementations of two generative methods for sampling from equilibrium (Boltzmann) distributions using diffusion models: